AACPDM annual meeting

 Scientific Presentations

-Free Paper (podium presentation): A short oral presentation held during one of the concurrent “Free Paper” sessions during the Annual Meeting.
+• Free Paper (podium presentation) – A short oral presentation held during one of the concurrent “Free Paper” sessions during the Annual Meeting.
+Many listeners can hear the presentation at once, and there is a short time for questions.

-To make fair comparisons of the quality of submitted abstracts across a wide spectrum of disciplines, the following structured abstract format must be followed:
+In order to make fair comparisons of the quality of submitted abstracts across a wide spectrum of disciplines, it is imperative that the following structured abstract format be followed.
+There is a strict 3000-character count, including spaces, on the length of the body of the abstract.
+The format of abstracts should be as follows:

-Materials/Methods: Describe the methods used to conduct the study.
-Where applicable, identify the primary (and important secondary) outcomes and what statistical methods (where applicable) were used to conduct the analyses.
+• Materials/Methods: Describe the methods used to conduct the study.
+Where applicable, identify the primary (and important secondary) outcomes and statistical methods (where applicable) used to conduct the analyses.
 For qualitative studies, describe the methodology used and briefly summarize data collection methods and data analysis processes.

 Demonstration Posters